ensingm2/saliengame_idler/README.md

 * Allows quick-switching of planets

 ### How to Run
-**Currently tested on Chrome, Firefox and Safari.
+**Currently tested on Chrome/Chromium, Firefox and Safari.
+Internet Explorer and Edge both encounter errors.
 The following guide is for Chrome:**

 1. Open the Salien Game in a new tab and open the planet or battle selector map.
 2. Bring up the JavaScript Console